The Governing Body ensures that the emphasis throughout the school meets the requirements of the National Curriculum

 The school has a Sex & Relationship Education Policy

-, appropriate to the age of the children, which has been drawn up in consultation with the Governing Body.
+, appropriate to the age of the children, which has been drawn up in consultation with the Governing Body and government guidelines.
 Classroom work often promotes discussions of an informal nature and a less specific kind, which serve as a natural introduction to the subject.
-Sex education is one part of an overall health education policy and not an isolated element of the curriculum.
 Every effort is made to maintain an atmosphere within the school that allows the children to ask questions and accept that their teachers will answer them openly and honestly, with sensitivity and understanding.
 Staff will also refer certain topics to parents so that they can respond in a way appropriate to their wishes and beliefs.

 More able children may require extension and enrichment activities.
 This is provided either through the differentiation of the curriculum offered to all pupils or by the setting of different tasks.
 We have a Gifted and Talented Register which highlights children who display particular aptitude to one or more areas of the curriculum.
 This ensures staff are aware of certain children’s strengths and is reviewed regularly.